Trade directory · Waterbury metro · Connecticut

 Permit Requirements

-HVAC permits required through Waterbury Building Department for new installations, replacements, and major repairs.
-Permit fees range $50-200 based on project scope.
+City of Waterbury requires mechanical permits for HVAC installations and major repairs.
+Permit fees range $50-200 depending on scope.
 Gas line work requires separate gas permit.
+All work must be performed by licensed contractors.

 §3